GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 <details>
   <summary style="cursor: pointer">
     <b>&#8226; March, 14th 2022 - Yanis Chaigneau</b>, team member.
-    Machine Learning algorithms for the prediction of the blooming honey plants
+    Machine Learning algorithms for the prediction of the blooming honey plants.
   </summary>
   <p>
-    <b>Abstract:</b> is coming !
+    <b>Abstract:</b> In order to help the beekeepers to plan their transhumances, an accurate forecast of the blooming of the honey plants is required.
+This seminar focuses on the use of machine learning algorithms for phenology.
+An innovative non-supervised algorithm is presented and compared to classical approaches.
   </p>
 </details>